mibrs/mibrs.github.io/_posts/23-01-31-Get-Started-With-Alice3.md

 When  working with sub-parts, in particular for bipeds, you are faced with a lot of joints and it is difficult to find them and identify their orientation.
 The later you need to know in order to move, turn, and roll them.

-A trick is to create an instance of the object type *New Axes()* and then link it to the joint you want to explore.
+A trick is to create an instance of the object type *Axes* and then link it to the joint you want to explore.

-1. Create a new New Axes() object.
+1. Create a new axes object by clicking on *New Axes()* to call the constructor for an instance of this class.
 2. Go to the Object inspector on the right side and select with "Vehicule" the object or sub-part you want to attach the New Axes object.
-3. As ab alternative to 2., you can also use the  method *moveAndORientTo*.
-But this will not follow the movements you apply to your joint.
+3. As an alternative to 2., you can also use the  method *moveAndORientTo* in code or with *one shots*.
+But this axes instance will not follow the movements you apply to your joint.
-4. You are done, now the axes are attached to the joint, and you can easily predict how to manipulate roll, rotate and other movements.
+4. You are done, now the axes are attached to the joint, and you can easily predict how to do rolls, rotations and other movements.
 You may resize the axes before you start your trials.
-The "one shots" are the perfect tool to define the movements and see immediately what happens.
+The *one shots* are the perfect tool to define the movements and see immediately what happens.
+5. Don't forget to record your movements, so that you can later easily code them in the Code editor.

 ![Use of instance of New Axes to Visualize joint movements](/assets/230131_Alice_AxisToShowOrientationOfJoint.png)